-Research and Reflection task: Map your family tree as far and wide as you can recall or as much as you know.
-Think about how time and history may have influenced your family and in turn who you have become/your identity.
-If comfortable you can share on the whiteboard.
-7 Module 3 Values Beliefs and Politics Here we will investigate the formation and re- formation of values and beliefs in personal and collective settings.
+Module 3 Values Belief is and Politics have become/your identity.
+If you feel comfortable you can share on the whiteboard 7 Module 3 Values Belief 7 Module 3 Values Beliefs and Politics Here we will investigate the formation and reformation of values and beliefs in personal and collective settings.
 It will suggest the connections between how we think about ourselves and how we behave towards each other and in relation to the world.
 It will raise questions about why personal and community values matter in contemporary public and private life.
 Develop your responses to the focus questions.
-We will discuss them in our learning experiences together.
-Did you mainly receive your values and beliefs as part of a family and/or community 'package'?
+We will discuss them in our learning experiences together Focus questions: Did you mainly receive your values and beliefs as part of a family and/or community 'package'?
 Were you encouraged and helped to come to your own ways of thinking about things?
 Or both?
 Do you find as you mature that you more actively reconsider what you may have 'absorbed' or 'received' in relation to what you have increasingly experienced?
 Are there tensions between your personal values/beliefs and how you perceive public and/or political life?
-How can individuals and interest groups contribute the whiteboard. -Whole class group exploration of weekly focus questions -Small group discussions to explore and reflect on the required readings -Dedicated Reflective Journal assessment task time with teacher feedback Group presentations delivered in class time Group Presentati on iii
+How can individuals and interest groups contribute constructively to public life?
+Are there other ways to make a difference? -Whole class group exploration of weekly focus questions -Small group discussions to explore and reflect on the required readings - Group presentations delivered in class time Group Presentat ion